DSCF2575_edited_new

 She worked with ARCH+ and Brandlhuber+/bplus.xyz, among others, on the topics of land politics, smart city and neoliberal planning policies.
 Since 2019 she is part of Kontextur @kntxtr.
 Since 2021 she is researching and teaching at the ETH Zurich, currently at the Chair of Architecture Heritage and Sustainability.

 Together with five other actors from the fields of architecture, urbanism, research and communication, she co-initiated spaceforfuture.org in 2022.
-The initiative is rooted in the housing debate and stands for more affordable, sustainable and equitable access to housing for the 99%.
+Currently, she serves as a research associate specializing in Housing and Construction Policy at the German Bundestag for the MP Kassem Taher Saleh.

 ETHZ_Mariam_edited